-A lot of the things I used to build the Die-orama I already owned so it didn’t actually cost me $30.
-I already had the bat, the lights, the grass and the crow.
-But if you were to duplicate mine exactly and owned none of the materials it would cost you $30 provided you have string, cardboard, twigs and your handy Michaels coupons.
+A lot of the things I used to build the Die-o-rama I already owned so it didn’t actually cost me $30.
+I already had the bat, the lights, the grass and a few other things.
+But if you were to duplicate mine exactly and owned none of the materials it would cost you around $30 provided you have string, cardboard and twigs.

 Wanna see a Behind the Scenes shot?
 It’s fairly pedestrian.
-Just a shot the fella took of me while I was working on my Die-Orama at the dining room table in the middle of the night.
-But I do reveal a small, stupid, equally pedestrian secret.
+Just a shot of me while I was working on my Die-Orama years ago at the dining room table in the middle of the night.
+I look like a celebrity in it.